 Robyn Eyre Long, Registrar: There are 2,392 players who have been claimed/registered.
 There have been questions about board rosters, and so she has reached out to individual orgs with clarification.
 She has also gotten questions on patches.
 She will put together a google form that people can send back to her to get those patches.
 That will be out shortly.
 Derrick asked her to run a report on coaches with CEPs that expire by December 31, 2021.
 He asked that she send that list out to registrars.

-Robyn Eyre Long, Discipline VP: HS is in full swing.
+Robyn Eyre Long,Robyn Discipline VP: HS is in full swing.
 There have been around 30 incidents.
 When a coach receives 12 or more penalties in a game, they will be suspended for the next regularly scheduled game for that team.
 There are two hearings this month.

 Jill Day, Treasurer: It was covered in the audit portion.